 A USAC-certified Technology Plan Approver must endorse the technology plan before discounted services can begin.
 In Illinois, plans are reviewed and certified by Regional Library System staff prior to review and certification by the Illinois State Library.
-Libraries should send technology plans to the System Headquarters with a completed Certification Form.
+Libraries should send technology plans to the Illinois State Library with a completed Certification Form.

 Applicants use the discount matrix to determine the correct discount level for an individual school or library outlet.

 |Measured by % of students eligible for the National School Lunch Program||Discount||Discount|

 |If the % of students in your school that qualifies for the National School Lunch Program is...||...and you are in an URBAN area, your discount will be...||...and you are in an RURAL area, your discount will be...|

 |Less than 1%||20%||20%|